peterchei/PhotoSift/README.md

 - GitHub Copilot and OpenAI for AI development assistance
 - CLIP model by OpenAI for image classification
+- OpenCV for computer vision and blur detection algorithms
 - PyTorch and torchvision teams
 - Tkinter for the GUI framework
+- Python's concurrent.futures for efficient parallel processing

 Special thanks to the AI research community for advancing the field of AI-assisted software development and making projects like this possible.
 This project stands as a testament to the potential of human-AI collaboration in creating robust, efficient software solutions.